Fall 2019 Entering Class

 - Student Personal & Professional Responsibility Policy: All new students are expected to read and abide by the Elon Law Student Personal and Professional Responsibility Policy.
 Students will need to read the policy by August 6.
 After reading the handbook, complete and sign this Student Personal & Professional Responsibility Policy Acknowledgement Form.

 - Technology Policy: All new students are expected to read and abide by Elon Law’s Addendum to Elon University’s Technology Policy.
 Students will need to read the Technology Policy Addendum by August 6.

-- Honor Code: All new students are expected to read and abide by the Elon Law Honor Code, which can be found here.
+- Honor Code: All new students are expected to read and abide by the Elon Law Honor Code.
 Students will need to read the Honor Code by August 6.

 Orientation for entering first-year students is August 6-9, 2019.
 Students should plan to be at the law school roughly 8:30 a.m. to 5:00 p.m. during the Orientation week, as well as through the August term, which runs from August 12 to August 30.
 More detailed schedules and other information related to Orientation and the August term will be available at this web page in a few weeks, and we will email incoming students when this information is posted here.
 Information about the Fall term which begins on September 3, will be made available later in the summer.

 - Academic Calendar: The academic calendar for the Class of December 2021 is available here.

 - Registration Packet for the Class of 2021 and Fall Class Schedules (also posted on the Registrar’s website): This packet describes the courses required for 1Ls for the August Term and Fall 2019 trimester.
 1Ls are automatically registered for their courses.